Can you safely drink softened water?

 It is worth noting, however, that softened water always tastes stronger for the first 2–3 weeks while the new softener 'beds' in.
 This is because the resin comes supercharged from the factory, as it is a manufactured component (a bit like a new oven has a new smell for the first few uses).
-Over a few weeks, the taste settles and you will also increasingly become familiar with the taste, and we often find that within a few weeks, customers are much preferring the refreshing taste of softened water, often describing it as, 'beautiful'.
+Over a few weeks, the taste settles, and you will also increasingly become familiar with the taste.
+And we often find that within a few weeks, customers prefer the refreshing taste of softened water, often describing it as 'beautiful'.

 Don't forget, softened water will always taste different to hard water as it doesn't have dissolved rock chalk in the water, and chalk masks everything, creating a taste that we often associate with what water should taste like.